Megha4lyf/Blind75prep/README.md

 *(Ensure your `Images` folder is in the same directory as this Markdown file, and the `2-sum.png` file is inside it.)*

+When working for Binary search, there are only 2 kind of conditions in `while` loop.

+✅ When to use left <= right
+Use when you're:

+Searching for a specific value (like exact match or floor of square root)

+*Need to ensure every value in range is checked*

+🟨 When to use left < right
+Only when you're doing search for *insertion position*, or writing a variant of binary search that avoids infinite loops due to edge cases.
+But even then, it's tricky.